slebetman/simple-plastic-wargame/README.md

 lot more than one span (we just assume that that run to catch up) only the distance of the first move matters.

+### Squad Cohesion

+When moving a squad, players must keep units within one finger distance from each other (roughly 1/2 inch).
+Any gaps in the squad caused by units in the squad dying must be closed.

+If a squad merely closes gaps but stays roughly at the same location then the squad is considered to have not moved.

 ## Attacking

 Units may attack enemy squads/units in the attacking phase.
 The target must be